 Figure 5-6 Interchromosomal recombination, which always produces a recombinant frequency of 50 percent.
 This diagram shows two chromosome pairs of a diploid organism with A and a on one pair and B and b on the other.
 Note that we could represent the haploid situation by removing the part marked P and the testcross.

-cure 5-8 Intrachromosomal recombination.
-Notice that the sencies of the recombinants add up to less than 50 percent.

 a

 b

 $<\frac{1}{4}$

-Linkage I: Basic Eukaryotic Chromosome Mapping
+123 Linkage I: Basic Eukaryotic Chromosome Mapping